 Why is the air conditioner leaking water?
 How do you fix the damage and keep it from happening again?

-Remove water from carpets and flooring with a wet vac.
-Set up fans to create cross-currents of fresh air throughout the affected area.
-A dehumidifier helps speed up the drying process.
+- Clean up any standing water with a mop and dry towels, and then set up fans to create a cross-current of fresh air.
+A dehumidifier can also speed up the drying process.